Lyroxide/yomichan-ko-dic/README.md

 ## Future Plans

-I would want to improve on the conjugator before making any other dictionaries, especially monolingual ones.
+I would want to improve on the conjugator before making any other dictionaries, especially monolingual and frequency dicts.

-There are probably conjugation mistakes in the Naver/KRDICT; I will upload them in Github next time so that anyone can do a pull request.
-In the meantime, feel free to open an issue or message me.
+There are probably conjugation mistakes in the Naver/KRDICT; feel free to do a pull request or open an issue.

-I am also hoping to make a frequency dictionary since Mecab for Korean already exists.

 Discord: Lyroxi#5735